lili-0805/MVAE/README.md

 The test samples were generated using the VCC dataset.
 Namely, the test samples are speaker-closed for models trained using the VCC dataset, and speaker-open for models trained using the WSJ0 dataset.

-Because of the license of WSJ0 database, we do not provide training dataset of WSJ0.
+Considering the license of WSJ0 database, we do not provide training dataset of WSJ0.
 Please download WSJ0 database and prepare trainging dataset described in our paper #2 by yourselves.

 ```bash
 $ cd MVAE